Summary

 | Underlying model quality | Claude (top-tier reasoning) | GPT-4 variants | Gemini models | GPT-4 variants |

-The Real Differentiator: Agent-First Design
+The Principal Differentiator: Agent-First Design

 Getting Started with Claude Cowork